HomeLatest NewsGovTechTelangana signs MoU with Google to digitise government’s content in Telugu

 Register Now →

-“Google has been a trusted partner for Telangana who have already set up their office in and are in the process of setting-up their 2nd largest campus in Hyderabad.
-We have identified that availability of content in native language over the internet is essential for all citizens of Telangana to use internet actively,” said Jayesh Ranjan, Principal Secretary ITE&C and Industries Department, Telangana government.
+“Google has been a trusted partner for Telangana who have already set up their office in Hyderabad and are in the process of setting-up their 2nd largest campus in Hyderabad.
+We have identified that availability of content in native language over the is essential for all citizens of Telangana to use internet actively,” said Jayesh Ranjan, Principal Secretary ITE&C and Industries Department, Telangana government.

-The effort has already rolled out several initiatives aimed towards bridging the digital divide, mentoring local startups and enabling small and medium businesses to gain from the internet.
+The effort has already rolled out several initiatives aimed towards bridging the digital divide, mentoring local and enabling small and medium businesses to gain from the internet.

 “We look forward to collaborating with Google to meet the vision of the internet for all which is part of Digital Telangana, increasing native language content available over the internet and improve the usability of Google Maps in villages and rural regions as well,” he added.